Changes in latitudes

 R.A.
 McLendon Highwayman b.
 1932

 Oil on canvas 30” x 40”.
-Certainly the most expensive painting purchase yet, as I don’t yet fish in the Harold Newtons.
+Certainly our most expensive painting purchase yet, My wife will not let me sell it.

 Ilioara meeting R.A.
 McClendon at a show 2019